Kochen-Specker Contextuality: Contextuality as a property of nature

-What are then the joint measurements?
-Of course, the simple fact of performing one measurement after the other is not enough to consider it to be a joint measurement.
+In a sequential implementation of a joint measurement, it is clear how to identify the ``same observable'' in ``different contexts'', since an observable is given by a specific set of measurement procedures (laser pulses, beam splitters, etc.).
+One simply has to repeat the same procedures in different sequences.
+What, then, are the joint measurements in a sequential implementation?
+The simple act of performing one measurement after the other is not enough to consider it a joint measurement.
 Intuitively, one would need some notion of nondisturbance, in the sense that the physical property revealed by a measurement $B$ is not altered if $A$ is measured first, and the same if the order is exchanged.
-This intuition is particularly clear when one considers a Bell scenario: the choice of measurement performed by one party, say Alice, cannot have any influence on the measurement outcome of the other party, say Bob, since these events are assumed to happen in space-like separated regions.
-Special relativity guarantees that no ``influence'' or ''disturbance'' could propagate from one space-time region to the other.
-Bell nonlocality can be considered a particular form of contextuality, where the assumption of context-independence is identified with the locality assumption, Alice's outcome is independent of what measurement Bob is performing.
-One may relax such a constraint, e.g., by assuming that two measurements are performed on two systems few meters apart in the same lab and still do not disturb each other, or even measurements on different degrees of freedom on the same system, and so on.
-This motivates us to further develop this idea to identify contexts as sets of measurements that are in some sense nondisturbing, and to deal with experimental imperfection from this perspective, as we extensively discuss in Sec.~\ref{ssec:exper_imp}.
-It is interesting to remark that similar ideas of classical hidden variable models based on the notion of nondisturbance among measurements have been developed by Leggett and Garg in the notion of {\it macrorealist models} \cite{Leggett:1985PRL,Emary:Review2014}.
+This intuition is particularly clear when one considers a Bell scenario: the choice of measurement performed by one party (say, Alice) cannot have any influence on the measurement outcome of the other party (say, Bob) since these events are assumed to happen in spacelike separated regions.
+Special relativity guarantees that no ``influence'' or ``disturbance'' could propagate from one space-time region to the other.
+Bell nonlocality can be considered a particular form of contextuality where the assumption of context-independence is identified with the locality assumption; Alice's outcome is independent of what measurement Bob is performing.
+One may relax such a constraint by assuming that two measurements are performed on two systems few meters apart in the same lab and still do not disturb each other, or even measurements on different degrees of freedom on the same system, etc. This motivates us to further develop this idea to identify contexts as sets of measurements that are in some sense nondisturbing, and to deal with experimental imperfection from this perspective, as we discuss in Sec.~\ref{ssec:exper_imp}.
+Similar ideas of classical hidden-variable models based on the notion of nondisturbance among measurements were developed by Leggett and Garg in the category of {\it macrorealist models} \cite{Leggett:1985PRL,Emary:Review2014}.